• Skip to primary navigation

 • Pandora will use about 57 MB (0.57 GB) of data per hour.

-Can I change settings on Netflix?
+Can I change the settings on Netflix?

 If Netflix is your streaming service of choice, you probably already know that the plan you subscribe to limits the maximum quality and the number of streams that you can watch.
 You can’t set them independently of each other, though.
 If you need more than two streams at a time, you’re stuck paying for the Ultra HD streaming plan, even if you only want to stream Netflix in HD.